 DNS Tampering

-DNS tampering is a technique that hackers can use to access DNS records.
+DNS tampering works like switching street signs in a neighborhood.
+Instead of reaching your intended destination, you’re redirected somewhere else entirely.
+Hackers and censoring authorities use this technique to control where you go when you type in a web address.
 Once they gain access, they can make changes and let themselves into entire networks.
 This could lead to viruses or the collection of information for identity theft.

 FYI: DNS stands for Domain Name Servers, and it’s basically the names of the websites you’ve visited, or the domain names which stand for IP addresses.